 Entries open on the 1 February 2017 and close on 24 June 2017.

 Participation is divided into four tiers and are calculated to help ensure hikers from diverse socio-economic backgrounds are able to join us.

-We have place for 2 fully sponsored participants – anyone may apply, preference is given to avid heroes who can motivate why they need support or are from economically disadvantaged sectors of our community.
+We have place for 2 fully sponsored participants – anyone may apply, preference is given to avid heroes who can motivate why they need support.

 We also offer 2 supported places which are partially sponsored, for enthusiasts such as students, pensioners or others who need such support.
 Adventurer level is the standard recommended participation donation tier.

 We encourage those who are able to, and all international visitors to please consider paying it forward by entering at a champion level:

 1. Hero (2 places): Min R760 to cover transport costs

 2. Enthusiast (2 places): Donation above R 5,200 for 8 days

 3. Adventurer (5 places): Donation above R 8,500 for 8 days